alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/cybersecurity_history.md

 A perennial document attempting to capture the history of cybersecurity.
 PRs welcome!

 - Modern encryption tends to rely on what’s known as an “encryption key” (or key*s*) which stems from the work of ~Blaise de Vigenère in the 16th century.
+- By the mid 1960s, growing popularity of time-sharing computer systems that made resources accessible over communication lines created new security concerns.
+As the scholars Deborah Russell and G. T. Gangemi Sr. explain, "The 1960s marked the true beginning of the age of computer security."
 - 1970s and IBM designed a cipher (remember, an encrypt/decrypt function) named Lucifer which later became known as DES (Data Encryption Standard).
 - 1976 asymmetric encryption began to bloom thanks to Whitfield Diffie & Martin Hellman.
 - 1977 fuelled by Manischewitz (worth looking into), Rivest, Shamir and Adleman released the RSA asymmetric cipher.